emipa606/WaSkeleton/README.md

 - Added an option to set the ressurection chance generally
 - Undead should no longer feel pain
 - Updated russian translation, thanks Tkhakiro
+- Added more bodytypes for the skeletons, thanks to the graphics from the https://steamcommunity.com/sharedfiles/filedetails/?id=2610132116]Spooky Scary Skeletons mod.
+Very nice of Kasmex_Forever to let me use them and for Stokeling9701 for the idea!

 ![Image](https://i.imgur.com/pufA0kM.png)